Installation & basic setup

-Show protected categories & their products in public-facing store
+Show protected categories & products in public-facing store

 Tick this box if you would like your protected product categories to be visible in your public-facing WooCommerce store.
 This will show protected products on your main shop page, on category pages, archives and in search results.
 It will also show protected categories in the product categories widget.
 Untick this option to hide protected categories and products.

-Show protected categories & their products in navigation menus
+Show protected categories & products in navigation menus

 Tick this box if you would like protected categories and their products to display in navigation menus.
 This works for products and categories that you have added to the menu via the ‘Products’ and ‘Protect Categories’ section in Appearance → Menus – it does not work if you have added them as ‘Custom Links’.